LSThusini/weather_app/README.md

 # WeatherApp

 ## Description
-A Flutter-based mobile application designed to provide users with accurate weather forecasts for their current location.
+A Flutter-based mobile application to provide users with accurate weather forecasts for their current location.
+### Pre-conditions:
+1. The manager is logged in.

 ## Features
 - Current weather conditions display